Battle of Shusha (1992): Shusha as base for shelling Stepanakert

 Shusha sits on a mountaintop overlooking the NKR's highly populated capital, Stepanakert (just 5 km away), from an elevation of 600m.
 An old fortress with high walls, the town is five kilometers (four miles) to the south of Stepanakert and perched on a mountaintop with limited vehicular access.
-From a geographical standpoint Shusha was well-suited for Azerbaijani shelling of Stepanakert.
-The main type of artillery used in the bombardment, which began on January 10, 1992, was the Soviet-made BM-21 GRAD multiple rocket launcher, which was capable of firing 40 rockets in one volley.
-The GRAD launcher was similar to the World War II-era Katyusha in that it did not have a guided missile system and hence the location of where it would hit was difficult to determine.
-Dubbed "flying telephone poles" due to their long, shaped charges, the missiles caused devastating damage to buildings including the destruction of residential houses, schools, the city's silk factory, and its maternity hospital.
+From a geographical standpoint Shusha was well-suited for the Azerbaijani shelling of Stepanakert.
+The main kind of artillery used in the bombardment, which began on 10 January 1992, was the Soviet-made BM-21 GRAD multiple rocket launcher, capable of firing 40 rockets in one volley.
+The BM-21, the descendant of the World War II-era Katyusha, lacked a precision guided missile system.
+Dubbed the "flying telephone poles" due to their long, shaped charges, the rockets caused devastating damage to buildings over the course of the siege, hitting residential houses, schools, the city's silk factory, and maternity hospital.

-Shusha was the main fire point from where Stepanakert was assaulted.
 Once the region's Communist Party headquarters and largest city with a population of 70,000, the fighting and shelling had driven away nearly 20,000 of Stepanakert's residents and forced the remainder to live underground in basements.
 By one tally recorded in early April, a total of 157 rockets had landed on the city in a single day.
 By early 1992 the bombing intensified.
-In a course of one week the city was bombed with over 1,000 shells (800 of which were reactive shells).
-On February 23, ten servicemen in the Russian-led CIS 366th Motorized Rifle Regiment (of the 23rd Motor Rifle Division, 4th Army) headquartered in Stepanakert, tasked with maintaining peace between the Armenians and Azerbaijanis, were injured and one was killed in a bombardment by artillery.
+In a course of a week 1,000 shells (800 of which were reactive) fell on the city.
+On 23 February, ten servicemen in the Russian-led CIS 366th Motorized Rifle Regiment (part of the 23rd Motor Rifle Division, 4th Army), headquartered in Stepanakert and tasked with maintaining peace between the Armenians and Azerbaijanis, were injured and one killed.

-Altogether, over 2,000 civilians were killed and thousands more injured in the bombardment in 1992; moreover, the city's infrastructure was completely devastated with the destruction of sewage networks, water pipes, gas and electricity.
+Altogether, over 2,000 civilians were killed and thousands more injured in the bombardment in 1992.
+The city's infrastructure was pulverized with the destruction of sewage networks, water pipes, gas and electricity.
 In an article that appeared in Time in April 1992, it was noted that "scarcely a single building [had] escaped damage in Stepanakert."

-In addition to the shelling, the Azerbaijani military also launched air raids and staged several ground attacks on the outskirts of Stepanakert in hopes of later moving on to capture the city itself.
-While they were staved off numerous times, the city's leaders complained that military action had to be taken to relieve it from the continuous bombardment.
+Aside from shelling the city, the Azerbaijani military also launched aerial sorties and staged several ground attacks on the outskirts of Stepanakert.
+While these were beaten by the city's defenders, Stepanakert's leaders believed that military action had to be taken to relieve it finally from the continuous bombardment.
 On April 27, the military leaders' plans were approved to move in and capture Shusha.